n76/PeerVue/FAQ.md

 Short answer is we cannot.

-The longer answer is that Roku’s certification and developer’s terms are incompatible with a generic channel accessing an arbitrary server.
-Since we have no control over what PeerTube instance you decide to connect to we cannot:
+The longer answer is that Roku’s certification and developer’s terms are incompatible with a generic channel accessing a server not controlled by the channel author.
+Since we have little control over what PeerTube instance you decide to connect to we cannot:
 * Guarantee the videos meet Roku’s technical quality standards (resolution, closed captioning, speed of loading, etc.)
-* Guarantee the videos meet Roku’s content standards (family friendly, etc.)
+* Guarantee the videos meet Roku’s content standards (family friendly, honoring copyrights, etc.)

+The only way we could meet Roku’s requirements would be to lock this channel to a single PeerTube instance controlled by the PeerVue author, tightly control the videos on that server and probably not have it federated with any other instance.

 **Why I can’t just type the URL in the PeerTube instance URL?**